-Before you start criticizing that programmer for all the bugs you're finding in your latest project, read this week's column by Elisabeth Hendrickson.
+Before you start criticizing that programmer for all the bugs you're finding in your latest project, read this column by Elisabeth Hendrickson.
 She advises us all to try to understand the other person's situation before we resort to blaming.

 Over the last several days, I've encountered numerous instances of programmer bashing.
 I've heard nontechnical managers complaining about the "idiot programmers" in their shop, had test managers claim the programmers were "user hostile," and most recently read a comment on a Web site calling for legal action against individual programmers who introduce security holes.
 In each case, it seemed that the commenter intended the comment to be humorous.
 At least for me, the humor is wearing thin.
 An attitude of blame lay just behind the humor: "The programmers make the bugs, blame them for poor quality!"